chistyakoviv/jwt-auth/README.md

 # jwt-auth

-It's an adaptation of @nuxtjs/auth for using without nuxt
+This library is an adaptation of @nuxtjs/auth for using without nuxt